 Teammates should not expect any signal or wifi once out of Dushanbe.

 Do I need a visa?

 Most nationalities require a visa to enter Tajikistan (double entry visa required) and Afghanistan (single entry visa required).
-For Tajikistan you also need a GBAO permit (Gorno-Badakhshan Autonomous Oblast) to enter southern Tajikistan.
+For Tajikistan you may also need a GBAO permit (Gorno-Badakhshan Autonomous Oblast) to enter southern Tajikistan, however this is dependent on the border crossing we use to enter Afghanistan.
 Comprehensive information will be sent to teammates upon booking.
 Visas are teammates’ responsibility.

 Do we fly into Kabul?

 No, you fly into Dushanbe in Tajikistan and don’t go near Kabul on this expedition.

 Men should wear long trousers and long sleeves when visiting towns and cities in Afghanistan.
 Women should cover legs and arms and wear a headscarf.
 In Tajikistan women can wear T-shirts and no headscarf.
 When trekking in the mountains it will be possible to remove the headscarf, but when in villages or meeting new people on the way they will be necessary.